christophermontero/dockerizeme/README.md

 # Usage

-For use this project just run the following command
+To use this project, run the following command:

 **shell**